dennisxiaoding/DXPhotoPicker/README.md

 The call back delegte methods `func photoPickerController(photosPicker: DXPhotoPickerController?, sendImages:   	[PHAsset]?, isFullImage: Bool)` param `isFullImage` suggested if the image you choose is the high quality image.

 ## Requirements
-ImagePickerSheetController is written in Swift and links against `Photos.framework`.
+DXPhotoPickerController is written in Swift and links against `Photos.framework`.
 It therefore requires iOS 8 or later.

 ## Author
 我叫丁晓， [Weibo](http://weibo.com/GreatDingXiao).